Code-Institute-Submissions/artneto-travel_blog_SepResub/README.md

 ## Objective
 My 4th Milestone project is an E-commerce Django project.
 This project shows the knowledge I acquired during the course.
 The skills learned in the modules that led to this project, include HTML Fundamentals, CSS Fundamentals, JavaScript, Interactive Frontend Development, Python, Data-Centric Development, User-Centric Development, and Django.
 Adding Django to my skill set; I developed a blog that allows the user to interact with an efficient website.

-Check out App Deployed on Heroku[here](https://blogtravel-django.herokuapp.com/)
+Check out App Deployed on Heroku [here](https://blogtravel-django.herokuapp.com/)